SkyTemple/skytemple-dtef/docs/format.rst

 The PNG files can either be indexed PNG files with 16x16 color palettes, of which the first color of each palettes is treated as transparent / empty or a full color RGBA image.
 Please note that animations (see "XML: Animation") are only supported for indexed images.
 All images must either have the same palettes if indexed or all must be RGBA.

-The package may contain additional files, which are not part of this standard (documentation, extensions, templates, etc.)

 XML: Animation
 --------------